ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 ## Abstract

 How do marginalized people self-organize?
-Generative Justice provides an outline of self-empowerment for marginalized members of society, which has "vehicles."
+Generative Justice provides an outline of self-empowerment for marginalized members of society, which has many "vehicles."
 _Consensus-based worker collectives_ are one such "vehicle" for Generative Justice, providing _unalienable coownership_ of an organization.
 However, despite being a seemingly powerful "vehicle" for Generative Justice, worker